Translate this Page

 Gas leaf blowers also emit significant amounts of air pollution.
 A recent study demonstrated that running a GLB for just one hour produces the same level of pollution as driving a midsize sedan 1,100 miles – the equivalent of Portland to San Diego.
 Exhaust from GLBs also poses significant health risks to operators and the public, including stroke, cardiovascular and respiratory disease, cancer, neurological conditions and prenatal development issues.

-The proposed policy originated in 2018 when Multnomah County Commissioner Jessica Vega Pederson and City of Portland Commissioner Nick Fish began exploring a policy to phase out GLBs in our community.
+The policy originated in 2018 when Multnomah County Commissioner Jessica Vega Pederson and City of Portland Commissioner Nick Fish began exploring a policy to phase out GLBs in our community.
 Since then, local government leaders have continued to pave the way to develop a policy that can equitably phase out the use of GLBs within city limits.